DiegoFleitas/steam-cleanplay-console/README.md

 # Cleanplay Console

-A web-based tool to check if players in a Team Fortress 2 (TF2) or Counter-Strike: Global Offensive (CS:GO) match have any Valve Anti-Cheat (VAC) bans, etc
+A web-based tool to check if players in a Team Fortress 2 (TF2) or Counter-Strike: Global Offensive (CS:GO) match have any Valve Anti-Cheat (VAC) bans.
+It also features a social graph to visualize the relationships between players based on their Steam friendships.

 ## Development